 On January 24, 2003, in connection with the construction of the new facility, the District entered into a loan agreement with Bank of America, N.A.
 Principal amounts were advanced during the construction period up to the total of \$1,800,000 as of January 31, 2004, when the construction was substantially complete.
-Principal payments of \$22,500 are due quarterly beginning January 24, 2004.
-Interest, at a variable rate based on a factor of LIBOR on the outstanding principal of the note, is due on the last day of each interest period and on October 24, 2023.
-The interest rate as of December 31, 2014 was 2.477349%.
+The loan was retired during 2017.